jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 reg = LinearRegression()
 _ = reg.fit(x, y)
 coef = dict([i for i in zip(list(x.columns), reg.coef_)])
-# code for plot is in the notebook
+# code for posterior plots is in the notebook linked at the bottom of this post

 # backout the slopes of the regression lines for nations in and out of Europe
 print("Slope for European Nations: ",